longhorn/website/content/docs/1.5.0/references/settings.md

 If this setting is enabled, Longhorn automatically attaches the volume and takes snapshot/backup when it is the time to do recurring snapshot/backup.

-Note that during the time the volume was attached automatically, the volume is not ready for the workload. the workload will have to wait until the recurring job finishes.
+> **Note:** During the time the volume was attached automatically, the volume is not ready for the workload.
+The workload will have to wait until the recurring job finishes.

 #### Backup Target